 The easiest way to make egg white wraps without flour is to just use this recipe.
 Here we substitute not only egg white for flour, but we also use gelatin.
 This combination yields a strong, flexible keto tortilla without using any flour or typical flour substitutes.

 How to Use This Keto Tortilla Recipe

 Want some traditional shaped taco shells?
 You can use the carnivore tortillas in taco stand mold or taco bowl mold to shape these for other variations.
 Just use your favorite oil to fry or put them in the air fryer or oven.
-They’re also a perfect egglife wrap dupe.
-I actually like the taste of these way better and they have even fewer ingredients, although egglife wraps are actually very clean.
+They’re also a perfect zero carb tortilla and egglife wrap dupe.
+I actually like the taste of these way better than egglife and they have even fewer ingredients, although egglife wraps are actually very clean.